 Types of Teeth Cleaning

-There are two types of procedures involved in teeth cleaning: one is the bi-annual teeth cleaning checkup and the other is deep teeth cleaning.
+There are two types of procedures involved in professional dental cleaning at Park Avenue Smiles Yonkers: one is the bi-annual teeth cleaning checkup and the other is deep teeth cleaning.
 Talk to your dentist about arranging a weekend visit if you can’t make it during the week.
 It’s far better than skipping your regular treatments.

 - Regular teeth cleaning.
 This procedure involves checking for cavities, removing plaque, using a fluoride treatment, flossing your teeth and polishing them.
 Doing this twice a year keeps teeth from building up plaque and tartar.
 It helps your mouth stay healthy and free from further problems.
 The focus is on the teeth that are above the gum line.